Dr. Patrick Morrissey

 Dept. of Civil, Structural & Environmental Engineering

 Groundwater Flood Modelling in a Karst Environment

 Flood risk management is seen as a major challenge facing communities across Ireland.
 Of particular relevance to the geoscience community is the phenomenon of groundwater flooding, which represents a significant flood hazard for many rural communities.
 Groundwater flooding is primarily associated with lowland karst groundwater flow systems in the west of Ireland.
 The combination of low storage, high transmissivity and widespread groundwater surface water interaction leaves these systems particularly susceptible to groundwater flooding.
-The main mechanism of this flooding is through seasonal groundwater lakes called turloughs which are features of the karst landscape of western Ireland.
+The main mechanism of this flooding is through seasonal groundwater lakes called turloughs, which are features of the karst landscape of western Ireland.

 This project is a collaboration between the TCD and the GSI to provide flooding and hydrogeological information that will enable various groundwater flood mitigation measures to be simulated and identify whether solutions to such flooding can be developed.
 The main goal of the project is to develop modelling/analysis methodologies for estimating groundwater flood frequency and the assessment of potential flood mitigation strategies for designated areas.
 These models will then be used to analyse the potential impact of climate change on turlough hydrological functioning and groundwater flooding.
-It is also hoped that this modelling can further investigate the influence of geostructural controls on turlough hydrogeology using 3D geological modelling and visualisation techniques.

-Project Mentor: Prof. Laurence Gill
+Principal Investigator: Prof. Laurence Gill